thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias allows choosing a single entity.
 It can be a device, asset, entity view, tenant, customer, dashboard, data converter, scheduler event, blob entity, or current customer.
-In the example, an alias was created that filters one device, which in this case is Device A.
+In the example, an alias was created that filters one device, which in this case is Thermometer 1.

 Let's learn how to add a Single entity alias:
 1. Enter dashboard editing mode.